 Angkor Wat and the Angkor Complex

 Angkor Wat is synonymous with the Kingdom of Cambodia.
 One of the largest temple complexes in the world (and the largest religious monument in the world) with endless architectural styles, monuments, carvings, galleries and hallways, this massive, ancient, Hindu/Buddhist site is an experience unlike any other.
+Among the top of the top Cambodia destinations, Angkor is also a UNESCO World Heritage Site.

 Not to be mistaken with the entire temple grounds, Angkor Wat is a major site within the massive Angkor complex.
 Travel Guides are absolutely essential for visits to this massive Hindu/Buddhist complex, as information about the area is almost as extensive as the grounds itself.
 Tours around this complex could last weeks, with many sites equally as stunning as Angkor Wat, such as the Bayon, a 12th-13th century temple whose intricate Buddhist faces carved into the pillars of this temple make it a tourist (and historian) favorite.
 Another 13th century temple located within Angkor, the Ta Prohm Ruins are an extraordinary site with various trees growing inside and out of the temple ruins.
 Left mostly untouched by preservationists and restoration, this temple truly shows its age.